Brian3410/ClubAdministration/README.md

-# Club Management System
+# Club Administration System

 ## Overview
-The **Club Management System** is a Java-based application designed to manage club operations, including members, admins, events, and announcements.
+The **Club Administration System** is a Java-based application designed to manage club operations, including members, admins, events, and announcements.
 It provides a user-friendly interface built with JavaFX and ensures data persistence using SQLite.
 The system adheres to Object-Oriented Programming (OOP) principles, ensuring modularity, scalability, and maintainability

 ## Features